ekumenlabs/terminus/tools/rndf_visualizer/README.md

 5. Checkpoint --> fuchsia
 6. Other kinds --> green

 Trunks and lanes are dark grey.
 Connections between entry and exit waypoints are shown in cyan.
+Also, the area enclosed by perimeter waypoints is light blue now.